-- our general partner will not have any liability to us or our unitholders for decisions made in its capacity as a general partner so long as it acted in good faith, meaning it did not believe that the decision was adverse to the interests of the partnership; - our general partner and its officers and directors will not be liable for monetary damages or otherwise to us or our limited partners for any losses sustained or liabilities incurred as a result of the general partner's, officer's or director's determinations, acts or omissions in their capacities as general partner, officers or directors, unless there has been a final and non-appealable judgment entered by a court of competent jurisdiction determining that such losses or liabilities were the result of the conduct of our general partner or such officer or director engaged by it in bad faith, willful misconduct or fraud or, with respect to any criminal conduct, with knowledge that such conduct was unlawful; and - in resolving conflicts of interest, it will be presumed that in making its decision our general partner, the board of directors of our general partner or the conflicts committee of the board of directors of our general partner acted in good faith, and in any proceeding brought by or on behalf of any limited partner or us, the person bringing or prosecuting such proceeding will have the burden of overcoming such presumption and proving that such decision was not in good faith.
+- †our general partner will not have any liability to us or our unitholders for decisions made in its capacity as a general partner so long as it - ¢ acted in good faith, meaning it did not believe that the decision was adverse to the interests of the partnership; - †our general partner and its officers and directors will not be liable for monetary damages or otherwise to us or our limited partners for any - Competent jurisdiction determining that such losses or liabilities were the result of the conduct of our general partner or such officer or director engaged by it in bad faith, willful misconduct or fraud or, with respect to any criminal conduct, with knowledge that such conduct was unlawful; and - †in resolving conflicts of interest, it will be presumed that in making its decision our general partner, the board of directors of our general - partner or the conflicts committee of the board of directors of our general partner acted in good faith, and in any proceeding brought by or on behalf of any limited partner or us, the person bringing or prosecuting such proceeding will have the burden of overcoming such presumption and proving that such decision was not in good faith.

 By purchasing a unit, a unitholder will agree to become bound by the provisions in our partnership agreement, including the provisions discussed above.
-Please read "-Fiduciary Duties."
+Please read $\hat{a} \in \hat{a} \in \hat{a}$ Fiduciary Duties. $\hat{a} \in \hat{a}$